ZPR-23L/linfa-random-forest/algorithms/linfa-trees/README.md

 ## Current state

-`linfa-trees` currently provides an implementation of single tree fitting
+`linfa-trees` currently provides an implementation of single tree fitting and random forest.

 ## Examples